Euler2718e/typingbot/README.md

 ## What it does

 - Runs entirely inside a focused OpenTUI terminal workspace.
 There is no account, cloud database, WebView, or required runtime network connection.
 - Offers 30 distinct writing styles.
 Each style has its own planning method, drafting pattern, revision behavior, and final voice, and you must choose one before generating or playing a performance.
+This ensures that every response from the same assignment will its distinct text, with distinct planning and drafting.
 - Builds a detailed model prompt from your selected style, writing request, revision depth, duration, phase allocation, rhythm, hesitation, typing speed, correction behavior, and other session settings.
 - Works through visible phases.
 Planning begins as rough notes and abandoned directions.
 Drafting grows in blocks, moves ideas around, and replaces weak passages.
 Polishing corrects the final structure, wording, grammar, and punctuation.
 - Varies typing speed through bursts, hesitation, punctuation pauses, corrected transient typos, and deliberate pauses before edits.